genropy/sandbox/README.md

 (https://github.com/genropy/genropy).
 (Currently avaliable only in italian)

-You can try sandbox using **docker**
+You can try sandbox using **docker** using the development version, for bleeding edge features:

+	docker run -d -p 8080:8080 ghcr.io/genropy/sandbox:develop

+Or you can use the 'latest' image, based on genropy stable version:

-	docker run -d -p 8080:8080 genropy/sandbox
+	docker run -d -p 8080:8080 ghcr.io/genropy/sandbox:latest

 Or you can install it folder genropy_projects